Philliec459/Jetson-Inference-Pytorch-SSD-used-to-Detect-Marine-Objects-using-JP4.4/README.md

 We have not used the above full annotation .csv files at this point and are only working from the sub... files.

 # Supplement Downloaded data with our Existing Marine Images and Labels:
 The downloaded data only had Boat classification, and we also needed Buoy labeled images too.
-We added our marine dataset from JP4.3 in this GitHub Philliec459 suite of repositories.
+We added our own marine dataset from JP4.3 in this GitHub Philliec459 suite of repositories.
 We added these existing marine data to the newly downloaded images and .csv annotation files.

 # Training
 To train our marine dataset we used the following command: